jacebenson/jace.pro/content/post/2020-05-22-all-the-shortcuts/index.md

 Source: https://twitter.com/sn_utils/status/1192913388906713088

 ## Navigation shortcuts

+ServiceNow's docs on this are... well they say this same thing.
+I just wish there was more to this.
+[Source](https://docs.servicenow.com/bundle/orlando-platform-user-interface/page/administer/navigation-and-ui/task/t_NavigateDirectlyToATable.html)

 | Shortcut       | Do I Use This | What does it do                                                  |
 | ---------------| ------------- | ---------------------------------------------------------------- |